How To Manage Your Culture Like A Product

 👉 Want some extra help?
 Open Org offers On-Demand Culture Design on an affordable monthly subscription, that's built for busy, startup people teams.
 We can help you design, build & manage your culture like a product.
 Let's talk!

-Access Everything You Need To Build A Transparent Culture With Open Org Membership
+Access Everything You Need To Build A Transparent Culture With Open Org Community Membership

-Exclusive events & roundtables, community co-creation, and modern resources to help you accelerate your goals & OKR's.
-Get hands-on support from the Open Org team and connect with other HR, People & Talent folks bound together by a common thread; transparency.
+Exclusive events & roundtables, community co-creation, and modern resources to help you accelerate your goals.
+Get hands-on support from the Open Org founders and connect with other startup and scale-up People & Talent folks bound together by a common thread: "transparency is good for business".

 Slack icon logo